Emerson Barrett

 Teagan Groh

-Teagan Groh is a Civil and Environmental Engineering major from Roswell, Georgia.
-She has known that she would be a yellow jacket since she was 8 years old and swam in the Georgia Tech Olympic-size pool during a swim meet.
+Teagan Groh is Civil and Environmental Engineering major from Roswell, Georgia.
+She has known that she would be a yellow jacket since she was 8 years old and swam in the Georgia Tech Olympic size pool during a swim meet.
 She is a research partner in Dr. Yongsheng Chen’s hydroponics and algae bioreactor lab.
 In this position, she has grown in leadership, becoming a co-lead for the undergraduate hydroponic team.
 The research has also shaped her career path, as she originally came to Tech as a Biology major.
 Teagan values the cultural diversity and range of interests at Georgia Tech.
-Teagan plans to take a year before pursuing a graduate degree in the area of sustainability.
+Teagan plans to pursue a graduate degree in areas of sustainability.
 In her words, “hydroponics are the future of sustainable agriculture” and she is enthusiastic about continuing her research in this area.

 Divali Legore

-Divali Legore is majoring in Public Policy and is a WST undergraduate research partner with Dr. Mary Frank Fox (School of Public Policy).
-Divale discovered the opportunity after speaking with Dr. Fox.
-Divale’s interest in gender and women’s studies and in women’s health policy then propelled her to join the Fox research team.
+Divali Legore is majoring in Public Policy and is a WST research partner with Dr. Mary Frank Fox (School of Public Policy).
+Divali discovered the opportunity after speaking with Dr. Fox.
+Divali’s interest in gender and women’s studies and in women’s health policy then propelled her to join the Fox research team.
 She has helped create WST profiles, worked on bibliometrics, and reviewed graphics representing research findings.
-Divale describes her experience on the Fox team as one of working with engaged and talented undergraduate and graduate students with great collaboration skills.
+Divali describes her experience on the Fox team as one of working with engaged and talented undergraduate and graduate students with great collaboration skills.
 She especially values exploring research developments in social science about women and gender and contributing to projects with wide impact.
-Because of this experience as a WST research partner, Divale has begun to consider a career in academia or at a research institute.
-Outside of her partnership with Dr. Fox, Divali is involved in Student Government where she serves as Chair of the Cultural and Diversity Affairs Committee, and is the Graduate Coordinator at the School of History and Sociology.
+Because of this experience as a WST research partner, Divali has begun to consider a career in academia or at a research institute.
+Divali is an Obama-Chesky Scholarship for Public Service Recipient, Ivan Allen College Ambassador, and the Graduate Coordinator at the School of History and Sociology.

 Adaiba Nwasike

 Adaiba Nwasike is a Public Policy major with a minor in Computer Science.
-She is from Marietta, Georgia, and originally from Nigeria.
+She is from Marietta, Georgia and originally from Nigeria.
 Adaiba is a member of Dr. Mary Frank Fox’s research lab in the School of Public Policy.
-She was fortunate to get involved with the lab through her Public Policy peer mentor, Yasamin Khorashahi, who is a Master’s student in the Fox lab.
-Adaiba wanted to get involved with research because when she came to Georgia Tech she was interested in understanding how technology relates to inequality, and Dr. Fox’s lab integrates gender equity and science studies.
-Adaiba’s involvement with the Fox lab has grown over the past year, and she is excited to see where the research will go in the coming years.
+She was fortunate to get involved with the lab through her Public Policy peer mentor, Yasamin Khorashahi, who was a Master’s student in the Fox lab.
+Adaiba wanted to be involved with research because when she came to Georgia Tech she was interested in understanding how technology relates inequality, and Dr. Fox’s lab integrates gender equity and science studies.
+Adaiba’s work with the Fox lab has grown over the past year, and she is excited about the research program.
 In her current role, Adaiba has learned a lot about the processes of conducting research and ensuring that not only is the research accurate, but also that is understandable to a wide audience.
 She hopes that in her future career she will continue to close gaps between disadvantaged people and technology.
-Aside from research, Adaiba is a member of the Student Government Association and is a Student Ambassador.
+Adaiba is also a member of Student Government Association and is a Student Ambassador.

 Milan Reddick

 Milan Riddick graduated in December 2021 with a B.S. in Biomedical Engineering and a minor in Health, Medicine, and Society.
-During her time as a WST research partner, Milan worked with Dr. Jennifer Singh in the School of History and Sociology, conducting a qualitative study on mistrust of the COVID-19 vaccine in the Black community in Georgia.
-Before joining Dr. Singh’s project, Milan researched bacteriophage therapies with Dr. Andres Garcia for two years and worked in the Petit Undergraduate Research scholar program.
-She joined Dr. Singh’s project because it aligned with her own personal research interests in public health and health equity and because she was able to control much of the research methods and practices.
-Milan wants to pursue a Ph.D. focused on health equity.
+During her time as a WST research partner, Milan worked with Dr. Jennifer Singh in the school of History and Sociology, conducting a qualitative study on mistrust of the COVID-19 vaccine in the Black community in Georgia.
+Before joining Dr. Singh’s project, Milan researched bacteriophage therapies with Dr. Andres Garcia for two years and worked under the Petit Undergraduate Research scholar program.
+She joined Dr. Singh’s project because it aligned with her own personal research interests in public health and health equity, the pursuit of graduate study in health equity, and because she was able to control much of the research methods and practices.
 She was the president of the undergraduate Biomedical Engineering Alliance for Minorities (uBEAM) and the undergraduate chair of diversity and inclusion at the Petit Institute for Bioengineering and Bioscience.

 Emma Sweigart